The Best Coffee Storage Container

 If you're really keen on keeping your beans fresh to create that incredible cup of coffee, this coffee storage container helps you with that.

-It's got a useful design to help release carbon dioxide and air with its valve, making sure your beans are away from air exposure.
+Designed to aid in releasing carbon dioxide and air, making sure your beans are away from air exposure.
 It's definitely the best value for your money!

 A Storage Container.
 But Why?

 The answer to this question can be summed up in one word:

 Think of your coffee beans as your tiny little babies – lost in the world without you to care for and protect them.

 Ok, maybe that’s a bad analogy since you eventually grind them up, but you get the point.

 If you want to create an incredible cup of coffee you need beans that are always fresh as well as an equally good coffee maker to make either a hot or a cold brew.

 When you leave your helpless little beans exposed to the open air can oxidize.
 Avoid oxidation by keeping them away from light, moisture, heat, and air.

 The awesomeness of coffee is a cruel mistress, fleeting and fickle – but you can hold on to some of the magic by storing it properly.